MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-WindowsReservedStorageState.md

 ```

 ## DESCRIPTION
 Gets the current state of reserved storage.
-This command is supported with the online Windows image.
+This command is only supported with the online Windows image.

 ## EXAMPLES